Credit: @sandrafoyt on Instagram

 9 pm: Unwined

-If you can’t catch a show or want to chill out after one, there are plenty of fun bars in Troy.
-Lucas Confectionery, serves natural wines by small producers, craft beer, and small plates in a trendy exposed-brick, pipe, and beam environment.
+If you can’t catch a show or want to chill out after one, there are plenty of eclectic bars in Troy.
+Lucas Confectionery serves natural wines by small producers, craft beer, and small plates in a trendy exposed-brick, pipe, and beam environment.
 The Berlin Cocktail Lounge serves up 1940s and ‘50s jazz music alongside signature cocktails enjoyed in a comfortable setting transporting you to the hip European city itself.

 SUNDAY